Daisy

 ✂️ Pruning Management

-Pruning Timing:After flowering in summer
+Pruning Timing:Deadhead after flowering in summer

-Pruning Method:Deadhead regularly, cut back foliage
+Pruning Method:Regular deadheading, cut back foliage

-Pruning Purpose:Encourage continuous blooming
+Pruning Purpose:Encourage continuous flowering

 Required Tools:Hand pruners, garden scissors